dmo575/java-dmo/RENDERER.md

 ```

 With that, all the variables are in place.
 Now all that's left is to use them.

-First we need to make sure we "capture all the space we need to capture for the projection", meaning make sure that we let any point that lies within the range of the camera to pass the "is within range" check.
+First we need to make sure we "capture all the space we need to capture for the projection", meaning make sure that we let any point that lies within the range of the camera to pass the `is within range` check.
 For that we need to know the camera's dimensions which are these:

 camera.x = canvas.x * Camera.scale;
 camera.y = canvas.y * Camera.scale;

 We will use those from now on when checking this part of the pseudo-code: `Is point within the CAMERA'S XY range`.

-Now we need to make sure we draw the points at the correct place
+Now we need to make sure we draw the points at the correct place when projecting.
 Lets change our `draw a point on the canvas at (...)` to use these:
 (P.X / Camera.scale, P.Y / Camera.scale)

-We will then change how we project the 3D world into the canvas:
+This is how the paint method looks like:
 ```
 Canvas.paint()
     vectors[] points = { ... }